iron-meteor/iron-router/Guide.md

   // A declarative way of providing templates for each yield region
   // in the layout
-  yieldTemplates: {
+  yieldRegions: {
     'MyAside': {to: 'aside'},
     'MyFooter': {to: 'footer'}
   },

+  // a place to put your subscriptions
+  subscriptions: {
+    this.subscribe('items');

+    // add the subscription to the waitlist this.subscribe('item', this.params._id).wait();
+  },

   // Subscriptions or other things we want to "wait" on.
-More on waitOn in the
-  // next section.
+This also
+  // automatically uses the loading hook.
+That's the only difference between
+  // this option and the subscriptions option above.
   waitOn: function () {
     return Meteor.subscribe('post', this.params._id);
   },